+The Old Museum has been the site of cultural and educational facilities for over 130 years.
 At various times since 1863 this place has been a public garden, an exhibition venue, a grand concert hall, a museum, an art gallery, among other uses.
-Today it is home to the Queensland Youth Orchestra and other performing arts groups, and the venue for visiting acts.
+Today it is home to the Queensland Youth Orchestras and other performing arts groups, and the venue for visiting acts.
 See the history page to dig deeper.

 - Margie Barram—chair, Australian Garden History Society (Qld)